kayamerel/kayamerel/README.md

 ### N-Pulse CV
-🦾 Working on computer vision pipeline for prothesis arm grasping.
+🦾 Worked on computer vision pipeline for prothesis arm grasping.
 - **ARM-SOFT-Grasping:** https://github.com/N-Pulse/ARM-SOFT-Grasping

 ### 3D Lego Printer
-🧱 In the scope of the course Making Intelligent Things (CS-358(a)) at EPFL, modified a Prusa 3D printer to function as a LEGO-compatible printer capabale of assembling BrickLink designs.
+🧱 For the Making Intelligent Things (CS-358(a)) course at EPFL, modified a Prusa 3D printer to function as a LEGO-compatible printer capabale of assembling BrickLink designs.
 </br>
 - **LegoBeans:** https://github.com/epfl-cs358/2025fa-legobeans